Table of Contents

 Another notable event is the Mid-Autumn Festival, celebrated with lantern parades and mooncakes.
 Local pagodas also hold religious festivals and ceremonies, which provide a glimpse into the spiritual and cultural life of the local community.

-Start your journey with VUS today by applying at:
+Start your teaching journey with VUS today!